Frequently Asked Questions

 Please note: bottled water (both before and after the trek) is at your own expense, however, during the Kilimanjaro trek you will be provided with drinking water.
 This water is collected from fresh mountain streams and then purified with tablets by your guides who will replenish your empty bottles/thermos flasks on a daily basis.
 For peace of mind, you are welcome to add your own chlorine or iodine tablets instead, if you are uncomfortable drinking the water provided.

-Land Transfers & Included Tours/activities: Many of the land transfers and included tours will be by private van, car or taxi, while others may be shared with other travellers depending on availability, nature of the activity and destination.
+Many of the land transfers and included tours will be by private van, car or taxi, while others may be shared with other travelers depending on availability, nature of the activity and destination.
 Please note for your own safety it is mandatory to wear your seat belt at all times when in a vehicle.

 Drinking water: On day 2, you should bring bottled water from the hotel for your first day’s hike.
 Beyond that, purified (filtered) mountain water will be provided for you for the duration of the hike.